BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Multi-objective BO with multivariate ranks

 \subsection{CDF indicator}

-Here we suggest using the cumulative distribution function as an indicator for measuring the quality of Pareto approximations. \begin{Definition}[Cumulative distribution function] The CDF of a real-valued random variable $Y$ is the function given by:
+We propose the CDF indicator, a Pareto-compliant indicator for measuring the quality of Pareto approximations. \begin{definition}[Cumulative distribution function] The CDF of a real-valued random variable $Y$ is the function:\footnote{In this section, we use the standard notation for densities ($f$) and distributions ($F$) {defined on the objective space}.
+It will be clear from the context whenever $f$ is again used to refer to the objective function.}

-i.e. it represents the probability that the r.v. $Y$ takes on a value less than or equal to $y.$ \end{Definition} For more then two variables, the joint CDF is given by:
+representing the probability that $Y$ takes a value less than or equal to $y$. \end{definition} For more than two variables, the joint CDF is given by